genicam/harvesters/README.rst

 Attribute controller window
 ***************************

 The attribute controller window (below) offers you to manipulate GenICam feature nodes of the target device.
 Changing exposure time, triggering the target device for image acquisition, storing a set of camera configuration so-called User Set, etc, you can manually control the target device anytime when you want to.
-It supports visibility filter feature and regular expression feature.
-These features are useful in a case where you need to display only the features you are interested.
+It supports the visibility filter feature and regular expression feature.
+These features are useful in a case where you need to display only the features you are interested in.

 .. image:: https://user-images.githubusercontent.com/8652625/43035351-d35a2936-8d28-11e8-83d5-7b6efa6e2ad8.png
     :align: center